magerosco/anasa-response-strategy/README.md

 ```
 **Notes:**
-- setMethod will set as API for all input
+- setMethod will set as API for all input json output.
 - If your project uses a custom prefix for API inputs, make sure to add the Accept: application/json Header to identify if a json output.
 ```php
 AdditionalDataRequest::setMethod($request->expectsJson() || $request->is('api/*') ?
 'API' : $methodName);